Enrollment status in the Crouse Hospital College of Nursing is defined as follows:

 Students will be sent registration information to the e-mail address we have on file.
 With this e-mail the student will be given their user name and password.
 They will also be given the courses they should be registering for, directions on registering for their courses and the dates of registration, which will be based on their level in the program.

 Registration is the process of enrolling in specific courses and is scheduled for specific dates with firm deadlines.
 Registration cannot occur without the assigned advisor approval.
 Students requiring help with online registration should seek the assistance of the Registrar.
-Students who need to register for liberal arts courses must also complete the O.C.C.
-Special Programs Registration Form

 Students who are unsuccessful in the current level of coursework are pulled from the next level of courses and any rescheduling occurs after a progression review meeting takes place.